dsebban/md-blog/refactoring_to_functional_patterns.md

 After a while you get that hang of it and your functions will be focused and compose together.
 You can also do some upfront design.

-You can watch [A Type Driven Approach to Functional Design](https://www.infoq.com/presentations/Type-Functional-Design#.WgQgsvnDY9Q), it's in Haskell but it's very relevant and will give you a sense of how to design functions that compose together.
+Personally I found [A Type Driven Approach to Functional Design](https://www.infoq.com/presentations/Type-Functional-Design#.WgQgsvnDY9Q) helpful.
+It's in Haskell but it's very relevant and will give you a sense of how to design functions that compose together.

 ## Use State monad for functions that need previously computed values

-Let's define some types to work with :
+Let's define some types to work with:

 ```scala
 sealed abstract class CreditRating(val rating: Int)